Here are some tips to make your weekly meal prep roasted vegetables a breeze. They're easy to make nutritious and delicious!

 - 3 medium sweet potatoes, peeled and cut into 1” cube

-- 4-6 tbsp avocado oil or olive oil, divided
+- 4-6 tablespoon avocado oil or olive oil, divided

 1. Preheat oven to 400 degrees.
 Line the largest roasting sheet with parchment paper or foil.
-Add zucchini, summer squash and peppers with 2 tbsp extra virgin olive oil or avocado oil, 1/2 salt and 1/4 tsp pepper.
+Add zucchini, summer squash and peppers with 2 tablespoon extra virgin olive oil or avocado oil, ½ salt and ¼ teaspoon pepper.
 Toss to combine.
 (Feel free to use more salt and pepper if you’d like).
 Roast for 15-20 minutes, until vegetables are soft.
 Toss once halfway.

-2. On a separate sheet, line with parchment paper or foil and add broccoli, 1-2 tbsp avocado or olive oil, 1/2 tsp salt, 1/4 pepper.
+2. On a separate sheet, line with parchment paper or foil and add broccoli, 1-2 tablespoon avocado or olive oil, ½ teaspoon salt, ¼ pepper.
 Massage the oil into broccoli and roast for 10-15 minutes or longer if you wish the broccoli to be softer.
 Toss once halfway.

-3. And on the last roasting sheet, line with parchment paper or foil and add sweet potatoes and butternut squash, toss with oil, 1/2 tsp salt, 1/4 tsp pepper, and roast for 30 minutes, tossing once halfway.
+3. And on the last roasting sheet, line with parchment paper or foil and add sweet potatoes and butternut squash, toss with oil, ½ teaspoon salt, ¼ teaspoon pepper, and roast for 30 minutes, tossing once halfway.

 4. Store in an airtight container in the refrigerator for up to a week.